 Shampoo bars: A solid choice for hair!

 Do you cringe when you buy hair-care products in plastic bottles?
 Do you wonder where the ingredients in your shampoo come from?
 Well good news!
-Salon-quality, environmentally responsible shampoo is now available, and we’re here to tell you all about it!
+Salon-quality, environmentally responsible shampoo is now available!
+We’re here to tell you all about them.
+And if you like what you see, check out our One Earth solid shampoo bars!

 Shampoo bars: What they Are